 It's a persistent myth that hiring a headhunter is an unjustifiable expense.
 In reality, the fee structure is a straightforward investment for securing specialized talent.
 Most tech sales headhunters work on either a retained or contingency basis, with their fee typically calculated as a percentage of the candidate's first-year salary.
 This model ensures they are motivated to find a high-quality, long-term fit.
 You're paying for their expertise, their curated network, and their ability to vet candidates efficiently.
 This saves your team from spending countless hours on a search and brings you candidates you wouldn't have found otherwise.

-How to Measure Success and ROI
+How to Measure the ROI of Your Hire

 The true return on your investment goes far beyond simply filling an open position.
 To accurately measure sales success, you need to look at outcome-focused metrics, not just hiring activity.
 How quickly does the new hire start hitting their quota?
 What is their impact on team morale and overall revenue?
 Track key performance indicators like their placement rate, average deal size, and sales cycle length.
 Regularly assessing these metrics will give you a clear picture of the hire's impact and the tangible ROI of your partnership with the headhunter.
 This data-driven approach helps justify the investment and refine your future hiring strategy.